aaron-grau/curic/react/homeworks/questions/rainbow_routes.md

 ## Phase 0: Setup

 Download the [zip file][zip-skeleton] of the skeleton.
 Poke around to get familiar with the setup; it should look pretty familiar.
 Run `npm install` to get it setup.
-Then make sure webpack is watching (`webpack --watch`), and start up the `http-server`.
+Then run `npm start` to run the `webpack-dev-server`.

 Navigate to `http://localhost:8080` in your browser and verify you can see "Rainbow Router" header.
 Currently there's no functionality - we'll fix that asap!